scipy-lectures/scientific-python-lectures/advanced/advanced_python/index.rst

 However, if the subgenerator is to interact properly with the caller in the case of calls to ``send()``, ``throw()`` and ``close()``, things become considerably more difficult.
-The ``yield`` statement has to be guarded by a ``try..except..finally`` structure similar to the one defined in the previous section to "debug" the generator function.
+The ``yield`` statement has to be guarded by a :compound:`try..except..finally <try>` structure similar to the one defined in the previous section to "debug" the generator function.
 Such code is provided in :pep:`380#id13`, here it suffices to say that new syntax to properly yield from a subgenerator is being introduced in Python 3.3:

 .. code-block:: python